holochain/peer-chat-redux/README.md

 At a minimum you will need to have the binaries for the holochain conductor installed on your system.
 See [the official installation instructions](https://developer.holochain.org/start.html).

-Be sure to use the 0.0.6 release.
+**Be sure to use the 0.0.8-alpha release for the CLI and Conductor.**

 ### Running